Square (video game company): Affiliates and acquisitions

-In January 1994, Square acquired developer Cobra Team, turning it into a subsidiary called Solid and focusing their work on cooperating with external developers.
-G-Craft, developers of the Front Mission series, had a close relationship with Square due to their support of the property.
+The company held a stake in Bushido Blade developer Lightweight, founded in 1995.
+It sold that stake to software company Forside in 1999.
+Front Mission developers G-Craft were initially independent, developing the original Front Mission with Square collaborating through their Solid subsidiary and acting as publisher.
 Square bought out G-Craft and incorporated it in 1997 during production of Front Mission 2.
+Other affiliates associated with Square between the early 1990s to 2000 were font company Kusanagi, and developers Positron and Luciola.
 In 2002, Ogre Battle developer Quest Corporation withdrew from game development and was bought by Square.
 Absorbed and repurposed into a production division, their first project was Final Fantasy Tactics Advance (2003).